sismo-core/sismo-badges/README.md

 There are three core contracts:

  - `core/AttestationsRegistry.sol`: The registry stores all attestations.
-It is owned by the governance that authorize/unauthorize issuers to record in it
+It is owned by the governance that authorizes/unauthorize issuers to record in it
  - `core/Attester.sol` The standard abstract contract must be inherited by attesters.
 Attesters are issuers of attestations.
 They verify user requests and build attestations that will be recorded in the registry
  - `core/Badges.sol` Reads the registry.
 Stateless Non Transferable Token view of attestations (ERC1155)

 It also contains implementations of attester in `attesters/`:
 - `HydraS1SimpleAttester.sol`: ZK Attester using the [Hydra S1 Proving Scheme](https://hydra-s1.docs.sismo.io) and the notion of nullifiers.
-Users must provide a ZK Proof along their request to generate attestations
+Users must provide a ZK Proof along with their request to generate attestations
 - `HydraS1AccountboundAttester.sol`: Accountbound version of the Simple Hydra S1 Simple Attester.
 (Users can update at will where the attestation is stored)

 <br/><br/>